hiqdev/minii-core/README.md

 **General goals:**

 - full compatibility with yii2 including tests
-- less specific dependencies:
+- less specific dependencies, remove:
     - fxp/composer-asset-plugin and bower-asset/jquery...
-    - yii2-composer
     - require Yii.php
 - more PSR compatibility: PSR-3 and so on
-- easier creation of console only application
+- easier creation of console only applications

 **Done:**